Codes4Fun/moshi.cpp/README.md

 If you installed the data to a different directory, you can specify the root location with command line argument `-r` or by setting the environment variable `MODEL_CACHE` to where the models reside, for example if tts model is located at `C:/models/kyutai/tts-1.6b-en_fr` then you could use `-r C:/models` or set `MODEL_CACHE` to `C:\models` and not need the command line option.

+If you run into an error about PTX being compiled by an unsupported toolchain, try updating the nvidia drivers.

 If for some reason SDL isn't outputing audio or you want to generate a mp3 file, or other media file format that ffmpeg supports, you can use the output option `-o` like so:
 ```
 moshi-tts "She sells sea shells by the sea shore." -o seashells.mp3